Killing of Michael Koomen

 Michael Arjan Koomen (20 July 1979 – 14 May 2011) was a Dutch amateur footballer who was shot and killed by a police officer while trying to calm down a struggle between his team mates and the officer in Amsterdam.
-The Dutch public prosecutor announced the officer would not be charged over the shooting, a decision upheld on appeal, so the Koomen family lawyers announced they would go to the European Court of Justice.
+The Dutch public prosecutor announced the officer would not be charged over the shooting, a decision upheld on appeal.
+Subsequently, in 2014 the Koomen family filed an application with the European Court of Human Rights (ECHR).
+In 2025 this court ruled that no violation of the European Convention on Human Rights had taken place.

 Biography

 Koomen was born on 20 July 1979 in Buitenveldert, Amsterdam, as an eldest son.
 He studied notary law, graduating from the University of Amsterdam in 1997, and worked as a jurist at SNS Reaal.
 At the time of his death, he was single and had two cats.
 Koomen captained the amateur football team RKAVIC, located in neighbouring Amstelveen.